carpentries/docs.carpentries.org/source/community/community_session_host.rst

 -  Facilitate one-hour community discussion sessions that you have signed up to host.
 -  Make space for participation from anyone attending as part of ‘Checkout’.
-While participation is not a requirement for checkout, we want to make sure new community members feel welcome and get their questions answered.
+While participation is not required for checkout, we want to ensure new community members feel welcome and get their questions answered.
 On the sign up list, these people will have included the word checkout next to their name.
--  Complete `a brief form <https://forms.gle/N74pFuGkRLawpCHh7>`__
+-  Complete a brief form <https://forms.gle/N74pFuGkRLawpCHh7>`__
    following each session you host.
 It is important that when you copy attendance into this form, you include the word ‘checkout’ next to the names where it appears in the sign-up on the Etherpad.
 The Core